 The good news is that young playmakers Filip Forsberg, Ryan Johansen, captain Roman Josi, and Viktor Arvidsson are all on long-term deals and the addition of Matt Duchene has been very helpful on the offensive end as well.

-But, there is the lingering issue regarding defensive depth.
+But, there is a lingering issue regarding defensive depth.
 Ryan Ellis has been out nearly a month with a concussion and it is has been clear that other than Dante Fabbro, the young talent GM David Poile was relying on simply isn't going to cut it.

 Plus, the aging Pekka Rinne has had a tough season allowing nearly three goals a game and sporting a save percentage under .900.
 Add in the scary truth that Juuse Saros might not be the successor to the Finnish legend, and this team has a lot of work to do.